ToJasonYu/fork-and-fetch/README.md

 # 🍴 Fork & Fetch
 [Live Demo](https://forkfetch.vercel.app)

-**Turn your ingredients into inspiration.** Fork & Fetch is an AI-powered culinary assistant that analyzes photos of your fridge or pantry and generates custom recipes instantly.
+**Turn your ingredients into inspiration.** Fork & Fetch is an AI-powered culinary assistant that analyzes photos or descriptions of your fridge or pantry and generates custom recipes instantly.
 Built with Next.js, TypeScript, Tailwind CSS, Gemini API.

 ## Features